jessesquires/jessesquires.com/_posts/2015-07-19-swift-namespaced-constants.md

 let darkGray = ColorPalette.Gray.Dark
 {% endhighlight %}

 Again, we should not add our custom colors to `UIColor` globally via an extension.
 For colors, using an extension presents even more challenges regarding naming.
 For example if you have a custom red color, you cannot name the method `redColor()` because `UIColor` already defines this class method.
 Do you name your method `red()`?
 That's kind of awkward.
 Do you prefix the method name like you would in Objective-C, `jsq_redColor()`?
 That's *more* awkward in Swift.
 Given light and dark versions of colors, do you use `darkPurple()`, or `purpleDark()`?
-If you have many dark and light variants, it might be better to use the `<colorName><variant>` naming convention.
+If you have many dark and light variants, it might be better to use the `{colorName}{variant}` naming convention.
 Regardless, everyone on your team will have different opinions on naming &mdash; and they will *__all__ be great!*

 Luckily we can avoid the naming wars (hopefully).
 Using nested structs gives us our own namespace with much richer semantics, avoids naming collisions with `UIColor`, and provides precise code-completion from our editor.